Quixoty/quixoty-test4.github.io/_pages/precedent gallery info.md

 The rules for this competition are that the photo:
 * is related to the theme
 * has been taken by yourself relatively recently
-* does not include yourself in the photo
+* does not include any identifiable people in it

 Make sure to send your photos through to **landscapedesigntips@outlook.com** along with your first (and/or last) name should you want to be credited.
-Additional text stating why you consider the precedent image to be good or bad is also welcome
+If you can, please include a short description of why you consider the photo to be a good or bad precedent.

 Please note - as of yet there are no actual prizes for entering this competition, besides the glory of winning.